Serving the Bucksport region since 1974.

 - Providing staff with current and complete insurance information, including any secondary insurance, each time you see your clinician.

 - Signing a “Release of Information” form when asked so your clinician can get medical records from other clinicians involved in your care.

-- Telling your clinician about all prescription medication(s), alternative, i.e. herbal or other, therapies, or over-the-counter medications you take.
+- Telling your clinician about all prescription medication, alternative, i.e., herbal or other therapies, or over-the-counter medications you take.
 If possible, bring the bottles to your appointment.

 - Telling your clinician about any changes in your condition or reactions to medications or treatment.

 - Following your clinician’s advice.
-If you refuse treatment or refuse to follow instructions given by your health care clinician, you are responsible for any medical consequences.
+If you refuse treatment or refuse to follow your health care clinician’s instructions, you are responsible for any medical consequences.